dumblob/uSX/README.md

 .abc.def.var04'last content
 ~~~~

-# Enhancements proposals for future versions
+# Enhancements for versions higher than 1.0

+Note, uSX 1.0 does not (and will not) have any type information.

 All proposals shall be backwards compatible.
 If you find a use case, which can't be handled easily enough with the current uSX version, then it's a fatal failure of uSX and a new version (potentially incompatible) shall be designed.